 But she did have more to say about them.

 In excommunicating a grieving member who had quit attending regular meetings, the pastor and elders, she said, were “holy” and “did the right thing.”
 She called it “loving,” “faithful,” and a reflection of God’s holiness.

 But as I read, I had a very different view of it.
-With only the information in the blog post available to me, I saw this harsh treatment as if someone who hung at the fringes of the body of Christ had been forcibly shoved into cold and darkness.
+With only the information in the blog post available to me, I saw this harsh treatment as if someone who hung at the fringes of the body of Christ had been forcibly shoved into isolation.

 Then I thought about it in contrast to what could have been.